jcwestover/cse251/week07/assignment/prove.md

 ## Overview

-You will be finishing [Team06](../team/team.md), if your team did not finish it.
+You will be finishing the coding of the video we did in class on Monday.
+If you missed class, you will need to watch the recording to obtain the code.
 Then you will be modifying it to run using a range of processes and plotting the results.

-Download the [assignment06.py](assignment.py) file and read the requirements.
+Download the [assignment.py](assignment.py) file and read the requirements.

 ## Project Description